Canada’s Lost Worlds

 The Lost Kingdom of Saguenay

 In 1492, Italian navigator Christopher Columbus rediscovered the New World under the auspices of King Ferdinand II of Aragon and Queen Isabella I of Castile, the rulers of what would soon become a united Spain.
 Five years later, another Italian navigator named Giovanni Caboto, or John Cabot, sailed west from Bristol, England, in the hope of discovering an alternate route to Asia on behalf of King Henry VII.
-Instead, he discovered the eastern shores of what was probably Newfoundland.
+Instead, he discovered the eastern shores of what was either Newfoundland or Nova Scotia.